 In an indirect communication environment the message is typically delivered through a third person approach, either literally via another person, or in a third-person “style” through a story or parable.
 You would say to somebody, “You know, I heard my friend tell this story once…” and then share a story that subtly parallels the personal message you would like to communicate.
 You could then say, “This is how this feels or this is what is perceived from your actions”.
 This is a very common way of communicating in most of the world; from Latin America, Africa, the Middle East, and Asia, to the Mediterranean Basin, indirect communication is probably the most common style across the world.

-The highest good is not so much the focus on being straightforward and crystal clear but on keeping the honour of the other person intact while delivering the message.
-In the case of the Korean mother, an indirect style of communicating the offences of her son would have saved the honour of her family and helped her to remedy the problem in a way that was appropriate and relevant for her son without the added stress and fear of future “confrontations”.
+The highest good is not so much the focus on being straightforward and crystal clear but on keeping the honor of the other person intact while delivering the message.
+In the case of the Korean mother, an indirect style of communicating the offences of her son would have saved the honor of her family and helped her to remedy the problem in a way that was appropriate and relevant for her son without the added stress and fear of future “confrontations”.

-Because many international schools have a “guilt/innocent, right/wrong World-view at their core and can assume a “direct is best” attitude about communication, they can run into other challenges having to do with a cultural pattern of keeping honour.
+Because many international schools have a “guilt/innocent, right/wrong World-view at their core and can assume a “direct is best” attitude about communication, they can run into other challenges having to do with a cultural pattern of keeping honor.
 In an indirect communication environment for example the very important word “no” can be said in very indirect ways, undetected by direct communicators.
 Indirect communicators may have picked up messages that direct communicators will have missed.
 A direct correction may feel like constructive feedback and accountability to a direct person while clearly perceived as confrontational and inconsiderate to an indirect communicator, creating an alienating affect.

 Direct and Indirect styles have a huge impact on how teachers are heard by parents and students.
 Communication is not about the message that is sent, but the message that is received.
-Protocols for communicating where each student stands academically and behaviourally are necessary with the Communication Dimension considered so that you can identify areas of miscommunication and ensure that what you mean to say is what people hear.
+Protocols for communicating where each student stands academically and behaviorally are necessary with the Communication Dimension considered so that you can identify areas of miscommunication and ensure that what you mean to say is what people hear.
 This is especially important for direct communication styles, where people with indirect-communication styles will often understand far more than what you meant to say, because a large portion of the message is always assumed to be implicit rather than explicit.
 Therefore, they will read much more into the message that you send them than you intended.
 In an evaluative setting like a parent-teacher-student conference, this can lead to high stress, lower performance and motivation, all as a result of misunderstandings.

 Likewise, people with a direct-communication style expect little or no implicit information in the message, so they will often read much less into the message than the indirect-communicator intended.
 In a parent-teacher or student-teacher evaluative meeting, this can lead to a lack of change when negative evaluations are not recognized, leading to frustration on the part of the student who may receive a poor grade or even fail a course, all because the student (or both parent and student) didn't understand the indirect, albeit negative feedback he or she was being given and thus had no opportunity to gain insights and prove further learning.